itsaark/Pitch-Perfect/README.md

 # Pitch-Perfect
 Udacity Project

-Project description

-iPhone app that records your voice and then modulates the recorded audio to sound like a Chipmunk or Darth Vader.
+Project description: This is an iOS app that records your voice and then modulates the recorded audio to sound like a Chipmunk or Darth Vader.
 This app also lets you speed up or slow down the rate of playback.

+Frameworks used: UIKit, AVFoundation